Software Engineer Salary in Greece

 Best Cities for Expats Ranked in Greece

-Athens tops the list for expats, offering a lively cultural scene, job opportunities, and a large international community.
+Athens tops the list for expats, offering a vibrant cultural scene, job opportunities, and a large international community.
 Thessaloniki is known for its friendly atmosphere and lower cost of living, making it popular among students and young professionals.

 Thessaloniki hosts one of the largest expat communities in Greece, with numerous events and networking opportunities.